kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 #### Envoy version 1.29 upgrade

-The Envoy dependency in Gloo Edge 1.17 was upgraded from 1.27.x to 1.29.x.
+The Envoy dependency in Gloo Gateway 1.17 was upgraded from 1.27.x to 1.29.x.
 This upgrade includes the following changes.
 For more information about these changes, see the [Envoy changelog documentation](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.29/v1.29).

 * **ExtProc attribute processing**: For more information, see [ExtProc attribute processing](#extproc).
 * **JWT tokens**: The behavior for extracting JWT tokens changed.
 Previously, the JWT token was cut into non-base64 characters.
 Now, the entire JWT token is passed for validation.
 This change can be reverted temporarily by setting `envoy.reloadable_features.token_passed_entirely` to `false`.